HorizonShadow/blog/_posts/2016-04-28-shotgun-on-windows.markdown

     rvm use 2.3
     gem install shotgun

-First, we open bash.
+# The explanation you didn't come here for

+You're going to run into some problems if you just `apt-get` ruby.
+To get around this, we're going to use RVM, which is nice to use anyway.

+What we're going to do is open up bash, install a whole bunch of development libraries, add mpapis public key, fail to install RVM, and then install rvm manually.
+Sound good?
+Good.

-Next, we update the package list and install a bunch of development packages.
+So, we open up bash.
+Update the package list, and then install a bunch of development packages.
+The packages are just libaries needed to build various programs. `build-essential` is the big one, the others help with installing nokogiri and other gems.

-In order to install RVM, we add mpapis public key, and then we download (and try to install) rvm.
-This is going to fail, but just ignore that.
-Hop into the newly created `archives` folder of `.rvm`, and unpack that `.tgz` file to expose to installation script directly.
+In order to install RVM, we need to add mpapis public key.
+After that, we can download (and try to install) rvm.

+Whatever windows is doing to implement bash has some funky permissions.
+This is going to cause the RVM install to fail, with permission denied on every file operation it tries to do.
+Just ignore it and hop into the newly created `archives` folder of `.rvm`, and unpack that `.tgz` file to expose to installation script directly.
 Now run that installation script.
 There will be some errors and warnings here, they don't affect anything.

 Once that's installed, everything's hunky dory.
 I will note, I had to use `puma` as a web server. `Thin` wouldn't respond to any requests.